jsa378/CS-61A/my_notes/notes.md

 Now, I don't know how you *prove* that a recursive program is correct, but I think that's at least the idea for how you *write* a recursive program.

 Note: I have been working on Discussion 04, and solving some exercises in programming recurisvely.
 I think it may be helpful to try to think in terms of strong induction when trying to reason about how to write a recursive function.

+Note 2: Here is a another way of thinking about a recursive function that occurred to me.
+First, try to ask yourself if the thing the function does can be defined in terms of doing the same thing on a smaller scale, in some way.
+This is the recursive aspect.
+If yes, then try to identify the base case(s): these are cases for specific types of inputs to the function where you have to explicitly write out what the function should return.
+Then assuming the function gets an input that is not one of the basic cases, you have to figure out how you would break it down into one or more calls of the same function on smaller versions of the input.

 ## Ch.
 2.1